ptukovar/Haskell---homework-2/README.md

 # Poker
 Lets define a data types representing a deck of Poker cards.
 In Poker, a player gets 5 cards into the hand.
 Dealt hands are classified into several categories.
 These categories are important to define who is the winner.
-Rules for each category cen be found [Here](https://en.wikipedia.org/wiki/Poker)
+Rules for each category can be found [Here](https://en.wikipedia.org/wiki/Poker)

 Write a function `decide` that takes 5 dealt cards - `Hand` and returns a poker category in which it fits.
 ```haskell